 The signing of the MOU may take place at a planned International Halal Ecozones Summit to be held in October this year in Davao City.
 Halal is an Arabic word meaning permissible based on Islamic Sharia law and the term can cover both goods, such as foods, drinks, medicines, clothing and cosmetics, and services as well as places.
 Guiapal said that US Halal Chamber of Commerce Chief Executive Officer Habib Ghanim led a group of experts in briefing the Philippine delegation on business opportunities, as well as challenges, in the US halal trade.

-Guiapal noted four important areas that should be addressed are consensus on certification requirements that avoid confusing, contradictory and costly requirements; protect the integrity of halal certification in order to avoid loss of confidence by consumers; ensure that claims regarding health and safety are based on science and not on Shariah alone; and, address the relative lack of information on halal markets.
+Guiapal noted four important areas that should be addressed are consensus on certification requirements that avoid confusing, contradictory, and costly requirements; protect the integrity of halal certification to avoid loss of confidence by consumers; ensure that claims regarding health and safety are based on science and not on Shariah alone; and, address the relative lack of information on halal markets.

 Originally published on www.sunstar.com.ph